Simple Affordable Cloud Storage

 Immutable Versions

-Point‑in‑time recovery from any version – even after ransomware impact.
+Point‑in‑time recovery – even after ransomware impact.

 Time-Based Restore